usnistgov/dioptra/docs/source/explanation/components/experiments-jobs-explanation.rst

 -----------------------

 A **job** in Dioptra is essentially a parameterized execution of an entrypoint.
-When creating a job, a user provides parameters and artifact parameters specified as necessary by an entrypoint.
-This set of workflow instructions (the :ref:`entrypoint <explanation-entrypoints>`), any parameter values, and any artifacts being passed as parameters, are sent to a queue which is selected by the user at job creation.
+When creating a job, a user provides parameters and artifact parameters that are required by an entrypoint.
+This set of workflow instructions (the :ref:`entrypoint <explanation-entrypoints>`), parameter values, and any artifact parameters are sent to the queue that is selected by the user at job creation.

-When a worker listening to that queue claims the job, it attempts to execute the provided entrypoint using the parameter and artifact parameter values passed along with the entrypoint within the worker environment.
+When a worker listening to that queue claims the job, it attempts to execute the provided entrypoint using the given parameter and artifact parameter values within the worker environment.

-Any logs generated during the lifetime of the job, along with any :ref:`metrics <explanation-metrics>` and artifacts created during one of the steps of the job, are uploaded to the Dioptra RESTAPI and associated with the job (and are viewable from the **Job Dashboard** page.)
+Any logs generated during the lifetime of the job, along with any :ref:`metrics <explanation-metrics>` or created artifacts are uploaded to the Dioptra RESTAPI and associated with the job (and are viewable from the **Job
+Dashboard** page.)

-Dioptra maintains a job history, recording the experiment, entrypoint, parameters, artifact parameters, logs, metrics and generated artifacts for all jobs.
-Even if a user deletes or changes an entrypoint or plugin associated with a job, Dioptra retains the executed version as a snapshot
+Dioptra maintains a job history by recording the experiment, entrypoint, parameters, artifact parameters, logs, metrics and generated artifacts for all jobs.
+Even if a user deletes or changes an entrypoint or plugin associated with a job, Dioptra retains the executed version as a snapshot.

 .. rst-class:: fancy-header header-seealso